Francesco16p/SMA/LogisticMarkdownAnalysis.md

 writedlm(file_path1, m_ep, ',')
 writedlm(file_path2, cova_ep, ',')
 ```
-At this point, it is then possible to use the new approximation in the R environment and define the joint, bivariate and marginal Gaussian expectation propagation approximations as done for the other approximations considered above.
+At this point, it is possible to use the new approximation in the R environment and define the joint, bivariate and marginal Gaussian expectation propagation approximations as done for the other approximations considered above.

 ```r
 # Load mean